opis/view/docs/5.x/views.md

 ]);
 ```

-## View's name
+## View name

-The view's name is an opaque identifier for a view instance.
+The view name is an opaque identifier for a view instance.
 This means that it has
 absolutely no connection with the name of the template file, nor with its location.
 It's not the view's job to know where to get its template from.